sylaspg/grasp-continuum/README.md

   - `grasptest/continuum` Added: new example for electron-argon scattering (_d_-wave calculation)
   - `README` Updated: most sections, the most important updates for _User guide_ and _Theoretical background_
   - `rmcdhf` Now, the energy of the continuum electron should be entered as a positive value (or zero)
-  - Several minor code and test-cases improvements
+  - Several minor code and test-case improvements

 - **2024-06-25** (Initial release)
   - Continuum orbitals generator with scattering length calculations, together with examples for _e-Ar_ and _e-Sr_ scattering